In the first of our 'Insider Guides' series - we give you our favourite places to eat, stay and shop in the ochre city, Marrakech...

 Café Clock has a relaxed, boho vibe with sunset views over the kasbah.
 Every Monday and Thursday they host traditional hikayat (storytelling) performances, and there's live Gnaoua and Amazigh music on Sundays giving diners a taste of Morocco's cultural heritage alongside authentic local cuisine.

-The terrasse des épices is best after dark - the lantern-lit booths, live music and great food make it a great dinner option - try the tanja - beef or lamb cooked slowly for several hours over charcoal in an earthenware jug.
+The roof-top terrasse des épices is best after dark - the lantern-lit booths, live music and great food make it a great dinner option - try the tanja - beef or lamb cooked slowly for several hours over charcoal in an earthenware jug.

 If you're looking to escape the medina, the Beldi Country Club is set in 14 hectares of manicured perfection.
 A mix of Moroccan and French design - the El Badia restaurant is set around the 35m swimming pool.
 Lounge on soft day-beds and indulge in a mixture of Mediterranean and Moroccan cuisine.